 - New KNSW Licence Holders: - ✓ May submit a "Licence Review Application", in order that a higher grading be applied to their Licence.
-The applicant must supply all details/evidence/logbooks of racing and Driving Test(s); - ✓ Otherwise, must pass a Driving Test, prior to Competing at their first Event/Meeting.
-You must contact and arrange with the Club you are racing with, to do the Driving Test prior to the Event/Meeting. - ✓ Will be valid for one (1) Event/Meeting and for practice the seven (7) calendar days immediately prior to the selected Event/Meeting. - ✓ Any number of Event Licences can be applied for each Calendar Year. - ✓ Eligible to practice in any Kart/Engine/Tyre combination that is allowable for the Licence Type or the Licence Type Valid Age range.
+The applicant must supply all details/evidence/logbooks of racing and Driving Test(s); - ✓ Otherwise, must pass a Driving Test, prior to Competing in their first Event.
+You must contact and arrange with the Club you are racing with, to do the Driving Test. - ✓ Will be valid for one (1) Competition Meeting (including any number of Classes/Events) and for practice the seven (7) calendar days immediately prior to the selected Meeting. - ✓ Any number of Event Licences can be applied for each Calendar Year. - ✓ Eligible to practice in any Kart/Engine/Tyre combination that is allowable for the Licence Type or the Licence Type Valid Age range.

-✓ Used to enter any KNSW Competition Event where the Licence Class and Competition eligibility requirements are met.
+✓ Used to enter any KNSW Competition Class/Event where the Licence Class and Competition eligibility requirements are met.